onetoneisme/blackjack/units_refactored/CF for developers/Intermediate/12 Factor Apps (basic)/05_Factor_4_Backing_Services.md

         return stockItemRepository.findAll();
     }
 ```
-The last step is to create CF configuration file **manifest.yml** to provide basic information about our application.
+The last step is to create a CF configuration file, `manifest.yml`, to provide basic information about our application.
 Place it in the root of your project.
 ```
 ---
 applications: